Listen to an expanded version of Antone’s message here:

 Although Antone did get help for his mental illness after getting released from prison, he now stresses the importance of being willing to trust people in order to get better:

 Antone: Now, as far as the Schizophrenia, you know, dealing with it when I got out here.
 I was kinda surprised with that too because there’s a lot of help out here for people with that type of a disorder, but you have to kinda put yourself in a track to get the help.
 If you don’t ask for it, you’re not going get it.
 I mean, there’s some things you might have to do that you might not be comfortable with doing.
-But if you really want help, and you really wanna try, I mean---.
+But if you really want help, and you really wanna try, I mean—.
 You can’t cure it, I don’t think.
-I don’t--nobody has ever told me that you can, but in order to be able to manage it a lot better and be a lot more functional normally, you have to get help.
+I don’t–nobody has ever told me that you can, but in order to be able to manage it a lot better and be a lot more functional normally, you have to get help.
 You have to trust someone and tell them what’s going on in order to get that help.
 If you don’t, I mean, you can end up in prison or dead, or I don’t know what would be worse, but probably something worse than that.
 You know and that just kinda blew my mind.
-But I’m--I always think back to, like, if I would have known to let someone know at a earlier age, I might not have went through all the things I went through.
+But I’m–I always think back to, like, if I would have known to let someone know at a earlier age, I might not have went through all the things I went through.
 I just wish–I mean, hopefully this will kinda give people a little more insight into things, and hopefully the younger adults that, you know, might listen to this or read it or whatever later, that could be going through something like what I went through, it would be an indicator for them to say, “Hey, maybe I really need to talk to somebody about what’s going on and what I’m hearing.”
 And that’s really why I’m doing what I’m doing right now is–.

 Interviewer: You want folks to get help sooner.